Scope and audience

 Languages

-The materials are available in English and Dutch.
-A German translation is on it’s way!
+The materials are available in English, Dutch and German.
 The weekly Q&A sessions and the exchange on Discord take place in English, German and Dutch.

 What should you already know?